MicrosoftDocs/Viva/WorkplaceAnalytics/Use/insight-ona-measures.md

 For calculation information about a specific network graph, select the following applicable visual insight.

 * [Employee empowerment](improve-agility.md#about-the-insights) - Shows the number of empowered employees and disempowered employees in your organization.
+This helps identify who controls information and where it is concentrated in your organization.
+You can use these insights to democratize information to improve transparency and decision-making throughout.
-* [Cohesion within teams](boost-engagement.md#about-the-insights) - Shows the teams who are the most cohesive and those who are less cohesive based on the average monthly collaboration activity within the team’s network.
+* [Cohesion within teams](boost-engagement.md#about-the-insights) - Shows the teams with strong cohesion and those without strong cohesion based on average monthly collaboration activity within the team’s network.
-* [Collaboration across teams](foster-innovation.md#about-the-insights) - Shows the number of teams with high cross-group collaboration and those with low cross-group collaboration.
+* [Collaboration across groups](improve-agility.md#about-the-insights) - Shows the number of groups with high cross-group collaboration and the groups for low cross-group collaboration within your organization.
+This can help identify organizational silos and agile teams currently working within the network.
+* [Collaboration across teams](foster-innovation.md#about-the-insights) - Shows the number of teams with high cross-group collaboration as compared to other teams in your organization.
-* [Distribution of potential manager candidates](accelerate-change.md#about-the-insights) - Represents the current managers, potential managers, and other employees based on their network connections within your organization.
+* [Distribution of potential manager candidates](accelerate-change.md#about-the-insights) - Represents the current managers and potential managers as compared with the other employees within your organization, based on their network connections.
-* [Internal network connections by employee network strength](customer-focus.md#about-the-insights) - Shows the number of employees with strong internal networks as compared to other employees in your organization.
+* [Internal network connections by employee network strength](customer-focus.md#about-the-insights) - Shows the number of employees with strong internal networks as compared to all other employees in your organization.
+* Managers and cross-group connectivity - Shows the number of well-connected managers and less-connected managers as compared to all other employees within your organization, based on their network connections.
-* [Reach of influencers](accelerate-change.md#about-the-insights) - Shows the reach of influencers, their connections, and how they compare to other employees in your organization.
+* [Reach of influencers](accelerate-change.md#about-the-insights) - Shows the reach of influencers, their connections, and how they compare to other employees within your organization.
+This identifies groups who power the unobservable communication networks that shape culture and drive change.
+You can then target these influencers to accelerate the adoption of new technology.

 ## Are the measures for employees and groups different?